-- 1. Lead Agency identifies appropriate plans, programs, and directional documents where mitigation actions items and/or activities may be inserted. - 2.
+- 1. Lead Agency identifies appropriate plans, programs, and directional documents where mitigation action items and/or activities may be incorporated. - 2.
 Public hearings and participation of all involved agencies throughout the incorporation process. - 3.
-Inter-jurisdictional and/or inter-agency cooperation and partnering formalized by signed inter-local agreements. - 4.
+Inter-jurisdictional and/or inter-agency cooperation and partnering; in some cases formalized by signed inter-local agreements. - 4.
 Inter-jurisdictional and/or inter-agency studies or work sessions. - 5.
-Final approval by the local elected governing body such as the board of county commissioners, city or town council, tribal senate or tribal council, school board, or special purpose district board of commissioners.
+Final approval by the local elected governing body such as the board of county commissioners, city or town council, tribal senate or tribal council.

-Continue and/or enhance existing education programs aimed at mitigating natural hazards, and reducing the risk to citizens, public agencies, private property owners, businesses, and schools.
-Possible ideas include:
+2008 Multiple-Hazard Action Item #2: Continue and/or enhance existing education programs aimed at mitigating natural hazards, and reducing the risk to citizens, public agencies, properties at risk, businesses, and schools.

 - Continue to make the Skagit County Natural Hazards Mitigation Plan available to the public by providing a link to the plan on local jurisdictional websites. - Continue and/or enhance and expand the Skagit Community Emergency Response Team (C.E.R.T.)
-Program. - Continue the National Flood Insurance Program Community Rating System Program to inform citizens in participating jurisdictions about the flood risk in Skagit County. - Continue to make public awareness materials and programs available from various sources available to the public to help inform the citizens of all communities within Skagit County as to the risks associated with various natural hazards.
+Program. - Continue participation in the National Flood Insurance Program Community Rating System Program to inform citizens in participating jurisdictions about the flood risk in Skagit County. - Continue to make public awareness materials and programs available from various sources available to the public to help inform the citizens of all communities within Skagit County as to the risks associated with various natural hazards.

-LEAD AGENCIES: Skagit County Department of Emergency Management and local various grant monies such as Washington State Department of Ecology Flood Control Assistance Account Program (FCAAP) funds
+LEAD AGENCY: Skagit County Department of Emergency Management and local Community Rating System coordinators FUNDING SOURCE: Jurisdiction Budget; Region 3 Life Safety Council Budget; various grant monies such as Washington State Department of Ecology Flood Control Assistance Account Program (FCAAP) funds TIME-LINE : All programs are currently active and on-going